altgans/altgans.github.io/src/posts/neovim-setup.md

 but instead be able to apply the config changes to the running session directly.

 Maybe 'sourcing' is the right term?

+There seems to be a [way](https://github.com/folke/lazy.nvim/issues/445), but I am a bit sceptic.
+I guess I will stick to exit-and-restart.

 ## Disabling a plugin